Third fuel tank collapses as helicopters battle Cuban blaze

-Cuban army helicopters scrambled to contain a blaze that felled a third tank at a fuel depot on Monday after burning for days, as the search continued for 16 missing firefighters.
+Helicopters scrambled to contain a days-old blaze that felled a third tank at a fuel depot in Cuba on Monday as the search continued for 16 missing firefighters.

-According an official update, the confirmed toll from the fire was one person dead, with 24 people receiving treatment in hospital — five of them in a critical condition.
-Many others were treated for burn wounds.
+According an official update, the confirmed toll from the fire was one 60-year-old fireman dead, with 24 people hospitalized — five of them in a critical condition.

+More than 100 others were injured, most suffering burn wounds, and some 5,000 people have been evacuated from around the disaster zone, authorities reported.

 The fire on the outskirts of Matanzas, a city of 140,000 people 100 kilometers (60 miles) east of Havana, broke out late Friday after lightning struck one of eight tanks at the depot.

-On Monday, the governor of the western Matanzas province said the blaze had spread to a third tank, which collapsed like two others before it.
+On Monday, the governor of the western Matanzas province said the blaze had spread to a third tank, which collapsed like two others before it did over the weekend.

 “The third tank also collapsed, after the second spilled its fuel” as it caved in on Sunday, governor Mario Sabines told state TV.